Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 A computer with the essential software to prepare your designs

-An inkjet printer to create the film positive that will generate the stencil
+An inkjet printer to create the film positive that’ll generate the stencil

-The screens, made of a fine mesh pulled over a frame (depending on how many different types of artwork you’ll use, you may need different sheets of mesh)
+Screens made of a fine mesh that’s pulled over a frame (depending on how many different types of artwork you’ll use, you may need different sheets of mesh)

 A screen drying cabinet or a clean room with safe lighting

 Natural fabrics like cotton, silk, and wool are the best for screen printing.
-But although natural and synthetic blends can also be screen printed using this technique, you should avoid 100% synthetic blends like polyester, spandex, and lycra.
+Although natural and synthetic blends can also be screen printed using this technique, you should avoid 100% synthetic blends like polyester, spandex, and lycra.

 High-quality, long-lasting prints